Halifax Explosion: Investigation

 Many people in Halifax first thought the explosion to be the result of a German attack.
 The Halifax Herald continued to propagate this belief for some time, reporting, for example, that Germans had mocked victims of the explosion.
-While John Johansen, the Norwegian helmsman of Imo, was being treated for serious injuries sustained during the explosion, it was reported to the military police that he had been behaving suspiciously.
+While John Johansen, the Norwegian helmsman of Imo, was being treated for serious injuries sustained during the explosion, he was reported to the military police as behaving suspiciously.
 Johansen was arrested on suspicions of being a German spy when a search turned up a letter on his person, supposedly written in German.
-It turned out that the letter was actually written in Norwegian.
+The letter turned out to have been written in Norwegian.
 Immediately following the explosion, most of the German survivors in Halifax had been rounded up and imprisoned.
-Eventually the fear dissipated as the real cause of the explosion became known, although rumours of German involvement persisted.
+Eventually, the fear dissipated as the real cause of the explosion became known, although rumours of German involvement persisted.

 A judicial inquiry known as the Wreck Commissioner's Inquiry was formed to investigate the causes of the collision.
 Proceedings began at the Halifax Court House on 13 December 1917, presided over by Justice Arthur Drysdale.
 The inquiry's report of 4 February 1918 blamed Mont-Blancs captain, Aimé Le Médec, the ship's pilot, Francis Mackey, and Commander F. Evan Wyatt, the Royal Canadian Navy's chief examining officer in charge of the harbour, gates and anti-submarine defences, for causing the collision.
 Drysdale agreed with Dominion Wreck Commissioner L. A. Demers' opinion that "it was the Mont-Blancs responsibility alone to ensure that she avoided a collision at all costs" given her cargo; he was likely influenced by local opinion, which was strongly anti-French, as well as by the "street fighter" style of argumentation used by Imo lawyer Charles Burchell.
 According to Crown counsel W. A. Henry, this was "a great surprise to most people", who had expected the Imo to be blamed for being on the wrong side of the channel.
-All three men were charged with manslaughter and criminal negligence at a preliminary hearing heard by Stipendiary Magistrate Richard A. McLeod, and bound over for trial.
-A Nova Scotia Supreme Court justice, Benjamin Russell, found there was no evidence to support these charges.
+All three men were charged with manslaughter and criminal negligence at a preliminary hearing heard by Stipendiary Magistrate Richard A. McLeod and bound over for trial.
+A Nova Scotia Supreme Court justice, Benjamin Russell, found no evidence to support these charges.
 Mackey was discharged on a writ of habeas corpus and the charges dropped.
 Because the pilot and the captain were arrested on the same warrant, the charges against Le Médec were also dismissed.
 Commander Wyatt, charged on a separate warrant, was the only one of the three who was indicted.
 On 17 April 1918, a jury acquitted Wyatt in a trial that lasted less than a day.